-The fact that technology evolves year after year is not debatable, however, are we really always going in the right direction?
+Technology evolves year after year is not debatable; however, are we really always going in the right direction?
 For most sectors, like medical and telecommunications, the answer is a resounding yes.

 However, when it comes to the basic act of listing to your favorite music, technological advances have not actually improved the quality of sound as much as you think.
 The matter remains that vinyl records, played by those outstanding record players, are actually an overall superior experience than listening to mp3’s on your ipod or phone.

-The sound quality that a record player exudes is actually far superior than the digital format of mp3’s.
-This is not a mystery, and you can simply see this for yourself by comparing the two with a sound test.
-As long as your record player is at least of decent quality, you will notice a clear difference between the two.
+The sound quality that a record player exudes is actually far superior to the digital format of mp3’s.
+This is not a mystery, and you can see this for yourself by comparing the two with a sound test.
+As long as your record player is at least of decent quality, you will notice a clear difference between the two Planet Amend.

-The reason that a record player is better for your music listening experience is due to the fact that it was created as a revolutionary piece of it’s time, and there was not much more you can do to improve the quality of sound that it plays.
+A record player is better for your music listening experience because it was created as a revolutionary piece of its time, and there was not much more you can do to improve the quality of sound that it plays.

-A record player is fully analog, and the vinyl LP’s that you use to play are not compressed at all.
-Mp3’s and other digital streaming formats are compressed, and as you know when you compress something the quality is diminished.
-Although HD sound has increased the quality of the music you play in recent years, it still is not up to the standards of vinyl, and might never be.
+A record player is fully analog, and the vinyl LPs you use to play are not compressed.
+Mp3’s and other digital streaming formats are compressed, and as you know, when you compress something, the quality is diminished.
+Although HD sound has increased the quality of the music you play in recent years, it still is not up to vinyl standards and might never be.

 Another reason why vinyl is better is that the natural sound of these players are very close to the natural resonance that humans hear organically.
 Essentially, your ears are more in tune with the sound of vinyl than that of your phone or speakers.

-Lastly, the decibel difference that you are able to achieve on a good record player without any distortion is incredible.
+Lastly, the decibel difference you can achieve on a good record player without any distortion is incredible.
 If you turn up your volume loud enough on your mp3 songs, you will start being dazed by distortion, whereas that is not the case with vinyl.

 What Does This Teach Us?